Xandynhu/Algorithms/README.md

-# Algorithms
-Algorithms and Data Structures
+# Algorithms and Data Structures

+## About the project
+    Implementation of some interesting random algorithms.

+## Data Structures

+## Sorting Algorithms